Asset categories

 Liquidity Management

 Liquidity refers to how quickly and easily you can convert an investment into cash without significantly affecting its price.
-Balancing liquidity needs with return optimization is crucial for building wealth effectively.

 High Liquidity Assets